 All EC bathing waters are monitored weekly, May to September inclusive, as part of the National Marine Algal Bloom Monitoring Programme.
-On occasions where algal blooms are seen to be present, samples should be taken to confirm the bloom.
+On occasions where algal blooms are seen to be present, samples should be taken for cell counts and chlorophyll a concentration.
 For sites where regular 'significant blooms' occur monthly summer sampling is recommended.
 Consideration should be given to remote sensing surveys, from aircraft, at such sites to determine spatial distribution of blooms and provide evidence of impact."
 (NRA Guidance Note on Information Gathering for Future Designation Reviews UWWTD August 1994.
 In: NRA Programme for the Monitoring of Water Quality, Nov 1994, Annex 6).